Skip to main content

 Global risk management

-Thanks to advances in telecommunications technology and more open attitudes toward remote work, companies are increasingly hiring globalized teams.
+Thanks to advances in telecommunications technology and more open attitudes toward remote work, companies are increasingly hiring globalized teams; what started with just 6.5% of private sector employees working from home in 2019 became a massive experiment in full-time remote work during the pandemic.
 There's no need for companies to limit their hiring to their immediate geographical area anymore.

 While sourcing talent from a wider group of people than ever before offers many benefits, there are also potential risks.
 Global risk management refers to the steps companies take and the policies they implement to reduce the potential risks that may arise when setting up and managing a worldwide workforce.